-We're in the prime of picnic and backyard barbecue season, with the biggest day of them all — the 4th of July — right around the corner.
+We're in prime picnic and backyard barbecue season, with the biggest day of them all — the 4th of July — right around the corner.
 This time of year wouldn't be complete without one of my favorite side dishes: potato salad.
-Chunks of fork-tender potatoes, well-seasoned and tossed with some crunchy veggies and a touch of mayo, or perhaps a nice vinaigrette — it's a summertime staple.
+Chunks of well-seasoned, fork-tender potatoes tossed with some crunchy veggies and a touch of mayo or perhaps a nice vinaigrette — it's a summertime staple.

-No matter what your favorite potato salad style happens to be, be sure to avoid these five common mistakes when making your next batch.
+No matter what your favorite potato salad style is, be sure to avoid these five common mistakes when making your next batch.